rhysseddon/Vision-Furniture-MS4-Project/README.md

 ### Navbar

 -	All pages will contain the navbar.
--	Vision furniture logo on left side next to all products and shop by room link.
+-	Vision Furniture logo on left side next to all products and shop by room link.
 -   All products link will link to all products page.
 -   Shop by room will be a full width dropdown with links to bedroom, dining room, bathroom, living room, kitchen and office product pages.